berry-cs/sinbad/tutorials/racket/weather2-func.md

 With this particular data source, you can validate your wind chill computation because the data already includes an element for the wind chill (in both &deg;F and &deg;C).
 See if you can use the `manifest` to find the appropriate data label and add an expression to your program to fetch it.
 See if the wind chill value you are computing matches that of the NWS.

-Try running your program with a data source for a station where the temperature is greater than 70&deg;F. (`KSDM` is a code for an airport in San Diego, CA.) You should find that the NWS in that case probably doesn't even provide a wind chill data element (check the `manifest`). *Sinbad* might display an warning message to alert you to that fact, but your program should still run ok and your function should produce `false` if you handled this scenario correctly.
+Try running your program with a data source for a station where the temperature is greater than 70&deg;F. (e.g. `KSDM` is a code for an airport in San Diego, CA.) You should find that the NWS in that case probably doesn't even provide a wind chill data element (check the `manifest`). *Sinbad* might display an warning message to alert you to that fact, but your program should still run ok and your function should produce `false` if you handled this scenario correctly.

+You can find station codes by going to [http://weather.gov/xml/current_obs/](http://weather.gov/xml/current_obs/), selecting a state from the dropdown choice box, and then making a note of the four-letter code in parentheses after the observation locations listed.